This post was originally published on August 21, 2017, and updated most recently on July 26, 2020.

 Flowcharts answer problems.
 Good flowcharts answer problems directly and efficiently.
+Master the flowchart rules and flowchart best practices and you’ll be able to create direct visual solutions.

-Formatting your Flowcharts
+Formatting your flowcharts

 While the processes that flowcharts visualize require a lot of creative problem-solving to create, flowcharts themselves are formulaic.
 Taking creative liberties should be saved for other design projects.
 The foundations of flowchart design are set in stone at this point.